misterpaul/strands-stats/architecture.md

 * enforce not public
 * added lifecycle policy to delete any object over 30 days old.
 Should reduce this once things are up and running smoothly.
 Cloud Function might also delete.
 * Region: central1 (low cost, low CO2 (east1 has higher CO2))

+# App Script

+# Firestore Databases
+All databases not public, use Google-managed encryption

+## accounts

+* creation date
+* hashed email (salted? if so, with what?)
+* password - hashed (salted with creation date?)
+* account UUID - not sure this is necessary, why not just use hashed email?

+## games

+* date
+* hashed email
+* game number
+* game title
+* results

+## stats

+Can create this later if wanted.
+Idea is to keep a stats table that we update every time, so one doesn't need to create stats when viewed